-Forty-six EDs contributed data on 3044 patients.
-Summary data (admission/ discharge and destination) was provided on a further 61 patients from Queensland sites for whom consent for full data collection was not obtained.
-Thirty-three sites were located in Australia, four in New Zealand, four in Hong Kong, three in Singapore and two in Malaysia.
-The study sites have a combined annual ED census of 2,886,178 patients.
-(See acknowledgements for full list)
+Forty-six EDs contributed data on 3,044 patients.
+Summary data (admission/discharge and destination) was provided on a further 61 patients from Queensland sites for whom consent for full data collection was not obtained.
+Thirty-three sites were located in Australia, four in New Zealand, four in Hong Kong, three in Singapore, and two in Malaysia.
+The study sites have a combined annual ED census of 2,886,178 patients (see Appendix A for full list).

-Patient characteristics
+Patient Characteristics

-Patient characteristics are summarised in Table 1.
-Median age was 67 (IQR 49-80) with 61% aged >60 years.
+Patient characteristics are summarized in Table 1.
+Median age was 67 years (interquartile range = 49 to 80 years) with 61% aged > 60 years.
 Forty-nine percent were male and 48.5% arrived by ambulance.
 Caucasian ethnicity made up 48.2% with 28.6% of patients of South East Asian ethnicities.